isomerpages/nlb-biblioasia/_july-2011/Oneness in Many: National Resilience in Singapore.md

  <div style="background-color: white;">Pictures from the 2006 and 2010 Total Defence campaigns. <i>Courtesy of Ministry of Defence, Singapore.
 </i></div>

-As Singapore matures as a nation and new challenges are identified, the concept of national resilience will become increasingly important in ensuing national security.[^16] While traditionally the government had assumed almost total responsibility for national security, with the launch of Total Defence and later, a national-resilience approach. a whole-of-society pillar has been added to the whole-of-government strategy.
-While the govemment can undertake the 'hardening' of critical infrastructures to ensure that key identifiable systems are protected from attacks. at the same time, by 'hardening the populace' — the 'soft anchor' of society. national resilience will be ensured.
+As Singapore matures as a nation and new challenges are identified, the concept of national resilience will become increasingly important in ensuing national security.[^16] While traditionally the government had assumed almost total responsibility for national security, with the launch of Total Defence and later a national-resilience approach, a whole-of-society pillar has been added to the whole-of-government strategy.
+While the government can undertake the “hardening” of critical infrastructures to ensure that key identifiable systems are protected from attacks, at the same time, by “hardening the populace” – the “soft anchor” of society, national resilience will be ensured.
 This will take a long time and every crisis successfully managed merely affirms the strengthening of national resilience as it signals that psychological, social and economic resilience has been tested and proves to be strong.
-The 'we can do it' aspect will be strengthened as will the 'we shall overcome' spirit.
-Still, national resilience, like nation building, will always be a work-in-progress.
-How the political elites galvanise the people will greatly impact the robustness of the society's resilience.
-Since independence, Singapore's national resilience has been strengthened and a sense of patriotism steadily imbued.
-The recognition that all are important stakeholders in this national enterprise. merely confirms that national resilience is successful in making the state that much stronger.
-If successfully undertaken, it would also be a powerful deterrent to anyone who may want to harm the Republic as the people's instincts to defend, self-sacrifice and recover from adversity will help to diffuse the threat of such attempts.
+The “we can do it” aspect will be strengthened, as will the “we shall overcome” spirit.
+Still, national resilience, like nation-building, will always be a work-in-progress.
+How the political elites galvanise the people will greatly impact the robustness of the society’s resilience.
+Since independence, Singapore’s national resilience has been strengthened and a sense of patriotism steadily imbued.
+The recognition that all are important stakeholders in this national enterprise merely confirms that national resilience is successful in making the state that much stronger.
+If successfully undertaken, it would also be a powerful deterrent to anyone who may want to harm the Republic as the people’s instincts to defend, self-sacrifice and recover from adversity will help to diffuse the threat of such attempts.

 <br>
 <div style="background-color: white;">